 Wright Medical Profemur Modular Stem Fractures

 The photo on the left is a graphic example of a Profemur stem fracture.
 These fractures happen to people suddenly and without warning.
-The FDA says there’s no way to predict who will suffer a fracture based on patient history, exam, X-ray, MRI or CT scans.
+Additionally, the FDA says there’s no way to predict who will suffer a fracture based on patient history, exam, X-ray, MRI or CT scans.

-The hip recall team at Maglio Christopher & Toale, P.A. has represented many people with fractured hip stems in lawsuits against the companies that make these defective parts.
+Our hip recall team at Maglio Christopher & Toale, P.A. have represented many people with fractured hip stems in lawsuits against the companies that make these defective parts.
 Click here to read just one of the complaints filed by Maglio Christopher & Toale, P.A. on behalf of our stem fracture clients.

 Why are Hip Replacement Stem Fractures so Severe?

 The fractured stem (also called the “neck”) is usually tightly fixed into place within the femur because bone grows around the stem.
-When it breaks, bends or fractures, the surgeon may have to peel or chisel out the entire stem from your bone.
+Furthermore, when it breaks, bends or fractures, the surgeon may have to peel or chisel out the entire stem from your bone.